jonlevi/enFoldX/README.md

 You can see what a successful run looks like by looking at the output for the example above in `examples/af3_fold_outputs`.
 For more information on the output of AlphaFold3, see [their docs](https://github.com/google-deepmind/alphafold3/blob/main/docs/output.md).

+### Extract features from AlphaFold3 results and predict binding
-### Step 5: Extract Features from Predicted Structures and Confidence Metadata
+Step 5: Extract Features from Predicted Structures and Confidence Metadata
 ```bash
 usage: extract_features.py [-h] -s SEQUENCES_FILE [-a ALPHA_COL] [-b BETA_COL] [-m MHC_COL] [-p PEPTIDE_COL] --af-output-dir AF_OUTPUT_DIR [--af3-seeds AF3_SEEDS] -o OUTPUT_DIR